-In March and April 2005, eight putative class action lawsuits were filed in the United States District Court for the District of Massachusetts against L-1, Mr. Bernard C. Bailey, Mr. William K. Aulet (the Company s former Chief Financial Officer) and Mr. Denis K. Berube and other members of the Board of Directors of Viisage Technology, Inc. These lawsuits have been consolidated into one action under one case name: In re: Viisage Technology Securities Litigation, Civil Action No. 05-10438-MLW.
+In March and April 2005, eight putative class action lawsuits were filed in the United States District Court for the District of Massachusetts against L-1, Mr. Bernard C. Bailey, Mr. William K. Aulet (the Company's former Chief Financial Officer) and Mr. Denis K. Berube and other members of the Board of Directors of Viisage Technology, Inc. These lawsuits have been consolidated into one action under one case name: In re: Viisage Technology Securities Litigation, Civil Action No. 05-10438-MLW (the "Securities Litigation").
 The so-called Turnberry Group has been designated as lead plaintiff and its counsel has been designated as lead counsel.
-The amended consolidated complaint that was filed in February 2006 alleges violations of the federal securities laws by Viisage (now named L-1 Identity Solutions, Inc.) and certain officers and directors arising out of purported misstatements and omissions in Viisage s SEC filings related to certain litigation involving the Georgia drivers' license contract and related to the Viisage s reported material weaknesses in internal controls over financial reporting, which allegedly artificially inflated the price of the Company s stock during the period May 12, 2004 through March 2, 2005.
+The amended consolidated complaint that was filed in February 2006 alleges violations of the federal securities laws by Viisage (now named L-1 Identity Solutions, Inc.) and certain officers and directors arising out of purported misstatements and omissions in Viisage's SEC filings related to certain litigation involving the Georgia drivers' license contract and related to the Viisage's reported material weaknesses in internal controls over financial reporting, which allegedly artificially inflated the price of the Company's stock during the period May 12, 2004 through March 2, 2005.
 In April 2006, the Company filed a motion to dismiss this case.
 In February 2007, the judge dismissed all claims related to the Georgia drivers' license contract and permitted the case to proceed on claims associated with purported internal control weaknesses over financial reporting.
-The Company believes that the plaintiff s remaining claims in this lawsuit are without merit and the Company intends to defend the action vigorously.
-The Company is not able to estimate the ultimate amount of the loss, if any, allegedly suffered by members of the putative class or the ultimate amount of legal costs and internal efforts associated with defending the company and officers and directors.
-The Company s insurance carrier is currently paying the defense costs of the Company and the individual defendants.
-Based on all facts and circumstances, including available insurance policies, management believes that it is unlikely that the eventual resolution of the litigation will have a material adverse effect on the consolidated financial statements.
+On July 19, 2007, the Company and counsel for the lead plaintiff executed a Stipulation of Settlement settling the Securities Litigation.
+Before it becomes effective, among other things, the Stipulation of Settlement must receive preliminary approval from the Court, notice of the terms of the settlement must be provided to all potential members of proposed class, and the Court must enter a final judgment finding that the settlement is fair to class members.
+Lead plaintiffs's motion for preliminary approval has been granted and a hearing on the motion for entry of final judgment approving the settlement scheduled for November 16, 2007.
+Under the terms of the Stipulation of Settlement, the defendants will make a payment to the plaintiff class in the amount of \$2.3 million.
+That payment will be funded by the Company's directors and officer's insurance carrier.